Dwork-type supercongruences through a creative $q$-microscope: Introduction

 at $z=1$.
-We point out that not so many supercongruences of this type are recorded in the literature; the principal sources are the conjectures from Swisher's paper \cite{Sw15}, in turn built on Van Hamme's list \cite{VH97}, and a geometric heuristics for hypergeometric series $f(z)$ outlined by Roberts and Rodriguez Villegas in~\cite{RRV19}.
-The only \emph{proven} cases known (namely, Conjectures (C.3) and (J.3) from \cite{Sw15} together with their companions) for arbitrary $r\ge1$, are due to the first author \cite{Gu20d}.
+We point out that not so many supercongruences of this type are recorded in the literature; the principal sources are the conjectures from Swisher's paper \cite{Sw15}, in turn built on Van Hamme's list \cite{VH97}, and a geometric heuristics for hypergeometric series $f(z)$ outlined by Roberts and Rodriguez-Villegas in~\cite{RRV19}.
+The only \emph{proven} cases known (namely, weaker forms of Conjectures (C.3) and (J.3) from \cite{Sw15} together with their companions) for arbitrary $r\ge1$ are due to the first author \cite{Gu20d}.

 The principal goal of this paper is to extend the approach of \cite{Gu20d} and establish general techniques for proving Dwork-type supercongruences using the method of creative microscoping, which we initiated in~\cite{GZ19a} for proving $r=1$ instances of such supercongruences.
 Observe that such $r=1$ cases of \eqref{ram1a-r}, \eqref{ram1b-r} (known as Ramanujan-type supercongruences \cite{Zu09}) served as principal illustrations of how the creative microscope machinery works.
 It should be therefore not surprising that we place them again as principal targets.
 Here we prove Dwork-type supercongruences \eqref{ram1a-r}, \eqref{ram1b-r} by establishing the following $q$-analogues of them.